Progressive Autoregressive Video Diffusion Models: Introduction

+PA-VDM provides a range of benefits for the video generation community.
+It can be easily implemented by changing the noise scheduling and finetuning pre-trained video diffusion models without changing the original model architecture; this allows our method to be easily reproduced and combined with orthogonal methods, such as external memory modules~\cite{henschel2024streamingt2vconsistentdynamicextendable} and multiple text prompts~\cite{NEURIPS2024_StoryDiffusion,guo2025longcontexttuningvideo}.
+While we choose to demonstrate PA-VDM on Diffusion Transformer (DiT)-based~\cite{peebles2023dit,ma2024latte,openai2024sora} models, PA-VDM is model agnostic and can be extended to UNet-based~\cite{ronneberger2015u,ho2022videodiffusionmodels} models.
+As shown in~\cref{sec:exp:long}, our method can work training-free, if the model has been trained on varied noise levels~\cite{opensora}.
+Moreover, the additional inference computational cost of PA-VDM is minimal without sacrificing any generation quality, as opposed to previous works~\cite{wang2023genlvideomultitextlongvideo,qiu2024freenoisetuningfreelongervideo,henschel2024streamingt2vconsistentdynamicextendable} that need to trade off quality for efficiency, making this approach more efficient for practical use in long video generation.

-We compare our method to the baselines on long video generation at 60-second or 1440 frames.
-Our quantitative results demonstrate that our method has overall the best frame quality, the best motion dynamics, the best aesthetic and the least scene changes.
-It is able to maintain these metrics over the entire 60-second duration.
-Qualitatively, our method is also shown to be preserve the frame and motion quality over time, while the baselines performance drops.
-By applying our method to two base models and demonstrating significantly improved performance compared to their respective baselines, we confirm its universal applicability to existing video diffusion models.
-We provide more video results at our website \url{https://desaixie.github.io/pa-vdm/}.
-In sum, our progressive autoregressive video diffusion models achieves state-of-the-art results on long video generation.
-To facilitate future research, we release our training and inference code based on Open-Sora~\citep{opensora} at \url{https://github.com/desaixie/pa_vdm}.
+We compare our method to the baselines on a text-conditioned 60-second (1440 frames) long video generation benchmark consisting of 40 real videos and their captions.
+Our quantitative results demonstrate that our results have overall the best quality across various dimensions and are the best at maintaining these metrics over the entire 60-second duration.
+Qualitatively, our method substantially outperforms the baselines in terms of temporal consistency, motion dynamics, and maintaining quality over time.
+In human evaluation, our models are also favored over various baseline models.
+Our ablation studies demonstrate the effectiveness of our \textit{chunked frames} and \textit{overlapped conditioning} techniques at preventing cumulative error and temporal jittering, respectively.
+By applying our method to two base models and outperforming their respective baselines, we confirm its universal applicability to existing video diffusion models.
+We encourage readers to check out our project webpage for video results qualitatively comparing ours and the baselines.
+To facilitate future research, we also release our code based on Open-Sora~\cite{opensora}.